 The park itself is mostly open land with endless dunes.
 After stopping by the visitor center, you can head in and park at any of the number of pullouts.
-There are a few marked trails, the largest being the Alkali Flat Trail, which is the trail we took.
-We mostly tried to walk in a direction with the least amount of people.

 Like the way I styled myself?
 Summer maxi dress + hiking boots!

 One thing that you should try while at White Sands National Park is sand sledding.
 You can pick up a cheaply made and overpriced sled at the gift shop, or get a more solid one online.
 This sled is from REI, so if you try it and it doesn’t work out well for you, you can always return it within a year.
 Don’t forget to get wax too.
 We had so much fun sledding that we almost missed sunset.

 Note: Do it at your own risk, because we both took a tumble and came out with some bloody hands.
 The sand was a lot harder because it had rained a few days back.

 Get your backcountry permit at the visitor center.
 There are ten primitive backcountry camping sites available first-come, first-serve.

 Pick up a junior ranger activity book at the visitor center, complete the activities, and get sworn in as a junior ranger.
 It’s mainly an educational program for kids, but adults can do it too.
 I’ve done this at every major national park I’ve visited, but am slowly starting to at the smaller national park units as well.
 You can learn so much through them, and you get a badge.

 - In case you’re using a hand help GPS to find your way around, the visitor center is located at 32º 46′ 45″ North, 106º 10′ 19″ West.